Article at a glance

 Who Shouldn’t Get the Moderna Vaccine:

-The Moderna COVID-19 vaccine cannot be given to those under 6 months of age.
-Furthermore, anyone who has experienced a mild, severe, or immediate reaction to any mRNA vaccine (including the first dose of Moderna’s COVID-19 vaccine), polyethylene glycol (PEG), and/or polysorbate, should not get the Moderna COVID-19 vaccine.
+Anyone who has experienced a mild, severe, or immediate reaction to any mRNA vaccine (including the first dose of Moderna’s COVID-19 vaccine), polyethylene glycol (PEG), and/or polysorbate, should not get the Moderna COVID-19 vaccine.

 Common Side Effects: